Skip to main content

 How do I begin?

-You can arrange an appointment by visiting our Contact page.
-If you would like to access Medicare rebates, please speak with your GP about a Mental Health Care Plan and referral to Yarra Clinic.
+Visit our Contact page to request an appointment.
+If you would like to access Medicare rebates, speak with your GP about a Mental Health Care Plan and referral to Yarra Clinic.